nrkn/js13k-2023/README.md

   but we will treat our size eg 160px as the min side and have aspect ratio support (we can override this when pretending to be RD18) 6381 used, 6931 left

+- "draw font to canvas"
+  did it pretty bare bones, but we can improve later 6530 used, 6782 left